-Eating well to maintain a healthy weight is one of the most important things you can do to lower your risk for type 2 diabetes and heart disease.
+Eating well to reach or stay at a healthy weight is one of the most important things you can do to lower your risk for type 2 diabetes.

-It can seem hard to make healthy food choices, particularly if you are on a budget and short on time.
-But there are some simple steps you can take to help you and your family eat healthier.
-Choose 2 or 3 of these suggestions to start today.
+It can seem hard to make healthy food choices, particularly if you are on a budget or short on time.
+But there are some steps you can take to help you and your family eat healthier.
+Choose a few of the suggestions below to start today.
 Then come back another day and try a few more.

 Build a Healthier Plate

-- Buy leaner meats (such as chicken, turkey and lean cuts of pork or beef such as sirloin or chuck roast) and lower fat dairy products (like low-fat or skim milk and yogurt).
+- Choose lean meats (such as skinless chicken, turkey and lean cuts of pork or beef such as sirloin or round roast) and lower fat dairy products (like low-fat or skim milk and fat free or low-fat yogurt).

 - Set aside some time to plan your weekly meals.
 You might want to start with just a few days.
 It may seem like a hassle at first, but having a plan (and writing your grocery list with it in mind) can save you time, stress and a lot of extra trips to the store.

 - Don’t shop when you are hungry and are more likely to be tempted by a less healthy food.

 - Shop the perimeter of the store where you will find fresh produce, dairy, eggs, fresh meats, poultry and fish.
 Spend the least amount of time in the aisles where sweets and packaged foods are found.

 - Choosing fresh fruits and vegetables in season can be more affordable, but remember that frozen fruits and vegetables are just as healthy.
 When choosing canned produce, pick vegetables with no added salt and fruit in its own juice.